 Access from a road.

-To encourage the best use of the open stream systems the drainage reserve must, where possible, be linked with other reserves and open spaces to accommodate off road pedestrian and cycle access.
+To encourage the best use of the new open drainage systems the drainage reserve must, where possible, be linked with other reserves and open spaces to accommodate off road pedestrian and cycle access.
 Access points for public use and maintenance must be provided at regular intervals along the system together with footpath and pedestrian bridges, as may be defined in the resource consent.

-The flow characteristics of natural open stream systems must:
+The flow characteristics of natural open drainage systems must:

 Be based on the likely long term stream condition in terms of density of vegetation.